-\section{conclusion}
+\section{Conclusion}

-In this paper, two new methods are proposed to optimize CNN on GPUs.
-First, the method based on ECR format skips the computation for zero values in the feature map.
-Experimental results show that the proposed ECR method can reach 3.5X speedup over cuDNN.
-Second, a PECR method is proposed not only to avoid computing zero values but also to compute convolution layer and pooling layer together in one thread, which effectively reduce the time for transferring data between CPU and GPU and for loading data from global memory to shared memory on GPU.
-Experimental results show that the proposed PECR method can reach $1.97\times$, $2.23\times$, $2.74\times$ and $1.58\times$ speedup over cuDNN (FAST) for VGG-19, ResNet-50, DenseNet-121 and RegNetX-16GF respectively.
+In this paper, two methods are proposed to optimize CNN on GPUs.
+First, the method based on ECR skips the computation for zero values in feature maps.
+Second, a PECR method is proposed not only to avoid computing zero values but also to compute convolution layer and pooling layer together, which effectively reduces the time both for transferring data between CPU and GPU and for loading data from global memory to shared memory on GPU.
+Experimental results show that the proposed OCPA method can reach $1.97\times$, $2.23\times$, $2.74\times$ and $1.58\times$ speedup over cuDNN (FAST) for VGG-19, ResNet-50, DenseNet-121 and RegNetX-16GF respectively.
 Over cuSPARSE, OCPA gets $2.10\times$, $1.83\times$, $2.35\times$ and $1.35\times$ speedup for the above four CNN models.